Pepperi-Addons/create-addon/templates/client-side/angular/old_training/README.md

 There are 2 different ways to develop your UI:

 - Inside WebApp (Single-Spa)

     to run this configuration, use `npm run single-spa` and than Navigate to https://app.sandbox.pepperi.com/settings/your-app-uuid/addon?dev=true to see your changes.
+- Standalone

+    to run this configuration, use `npm run standalone` and than Navigate to http://localhost:4400/settings/your-app-uuid/addon to see your changes.

 The app will automatically reload if you change any of the source files.